Australian Values Statement

 Who needs to do a Values Statement?

 All provisional, permanent and a small number of temporary visa applicants are required to have read or had explained to them information provided by the Australian government before signing the values statement.
 This information is contained in the Life in Australia book.
+The confirmation of acceptance of this is found in the online or paper application used for the visa application.
+The applicant agrees to this when lodging the visa application on the form or online.

 Where can I get a Values Statement?